processout/processout-php/README.md

 }
 ```

-And run the composer update command to install the package.
+And run the composer update command to install/update the package.

 ``` sh
 composer update